KyoSherlock/EmojiKeyboard/README.md

 # Usage

-You can build your custom emoji keyboard refer to EmojiKeyboardLayout.
+  You can build your custom emoji keyboard refer to KeyboardLayout/EmojiKeyboardLayout.

-# Reference
+  keyboard-library is a library to swith system keyboard and custom keyboard.

-  emojicon-library: A library to show emoji in TextView, EditText (like WhatsApp) for Android https://github.com/rockerhieu/emojicon
+  emojicon-library is a library to show emoji in TextView, EditText (like WhatsApp) for Android

+  https://github.com/rockerhieu/emojicon

 # Changelog